 I’ve never worked in a cubicle.
 Instead, I’ve been long haunted by the windowless-office-syndrome.
 I spent a good eight years of my life in the basement of the University of Toronto.
 Our graduate student office, where I spent part of those eight years, was also perpetually freezing cold.
 Even when we ‘upgraded’ offices a few times, it stayed cold and we never went up a floor.
 Even if we had, the construction of the building was such that nobody got a window, regardless of being on the upper floors.
 It was built like a bunker and offered equal (lack of) opportunity for natural light to everyone there.
 There were windows but hallways were on the window side with all labs and offices in the center of the building.
 Except some administrative and professor’s offices, those did have windows.

-I broke the pattern when I moved to London in 2013.
+I broke the pattern when I moved in 2013.
 Now, I work in a open-plan office and I sit right next to a window.
-In fact, this is my view from my office this morning!

 I still don’t like cubicles, but thankfully they are not part of our environment at work.
 I like how easily I can talk to colleagues across teams, whether they sit next to me or a few tables down.
 It’s a lovely place to work, and when it actually does not rain in London we even get some nice sunshine.
 It is interesting to see cubicles becoming more common in the publishing industry.
 Even so, I would say it makes sense to take down the walls and let people stare at each other.
 You never know, it may lead to some productive conversation!